 We may not release those parts of the documents which are covered by one or more of the exemptions under the Act.
-Please see the Freedom of Information website for information about freedom of information generally and the exemptions.
+Please see the Freedom of Information website (https://ico.org.uk/for-the-public/official-information/) for information about freedom of information generally and the exemptions.

-We will not release any information about applications during the assessment period, as this may interfere with the decision-making process.
+We will not release any information about applications during the assessment period, as this may interfere with the decisionmaking process.
 We will, however, publish a list of successful applicants.